30 Helpful Tips To Ease Blending Family Issues

 Parents also have challenges under these circumstances.
 Both spouses have to get used to parenting the other's children which can sometimes involve blending different parenting styles.
 All around, the adjustment requires large doses of support between married partners.

-Another situation that forms blended families is when a parent marries a new partner that has not yet had children.
+Another situation that forms blended families is when a parent marries a new partner who has not yet had children.
 It's challenging enough to adjust to married life.
-It's even more difficult to adjust to being an "instant-parent."
+It's even more difficult to adjust to being an "instant parent."
 The new spouse can easily end up overwhelmed and frustrated as the reality of childcare sets in.
 Kids may not be overjoyed in the beginning, either.
 Kids may rebel at a new parent imposing structure or discipline.

 Divorces and deaths can also lead to blended families.
 Either way, kids will need to go through a grieving process, which can be difficult to do when a new partner comes on the scene.

 Blended families' issues may also occur when parents with adult children marry each other.
-Adult children may not approve of the marriage or worry that their parent is being taken advantage of.
+Adult children may not approve of the marriage or worry that their parents are being taken advantage of.
 The reality is that adult children don't have as much time or exposure to the new spouse, which can make it more difficult to bond and connect with the new blended family.

 Getty